Job hunting can be a strenuous endeavor, not to mention humbling. It leaves you open to

 Why an employer would be interested in looking at your credit

-But it does raise the question: can we blame employers for wanting to do credit checks?
+Just like with landlords, can we blame employers for wanting to do credit checks?
 After

-responsible enough to be deserving of the coveted position, even more so if the job involves the
+responsible enough to be deserving of the coveted position.
+Even more so if the job involves the

 handling of private information and valuable assets.